Clownacy/clownaudio/README.md

 and its `CMakeLists.txt` file demonstrates linking with `find_package` and embedding with `add_subdirectory`.

+An effort is made to keep clownaudio's build system requirements simple, so that projects wishing to embed its source files directly and bypass its CMake build system can do so.
+See the CLI example's `Makefile.old` for an example of this.

 `PKGBUILD` files for MSYS2 and Arch Linux are provided in the `packages` directory.